Nguyenhuutuancsgl/testssh/README.md

-# testssh on my con
+# testssh on my conputem